-Earth Day is this Saturday, April 22nd.
+Earth Day is officially here!

-If you’re looking to celebrate and give back to our pal Mother Earth, we’re here to help.
+And if you’re looking to celebrate and give back to our pal Mother Earth, we’re here to help.

 Sure recycling, turning off electronics for an hour, and going for a walk are all fun and wonderful ideas, but we’ve got some suggestions for you if you want to take it that extra step further.